nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/COMPONENT_STATE_PROPS.md

 > State is simply the current values of the properties used to render a component.

 React components respond to changes in state.
 Any detected change in any value will cause the component to be rendered again.
-A fancy word for this is [_state transition_](https://en.wikipedia.org/wiki/State_diagram).
+A fancy phrase for this is [_state transition_](https://en.wikipedia.org/wiki/State_diagram).

 `State A -> Event -> State B`